SLQ: Bridging Modalities via Shared Latent Queries for Retrieval with Frozen MLLMs: Introduction

 \cref{fig:case} visualizes the retrieval performance across three increasing levels of difficulty: (Row 1) Pattern Matching: Both methods succeed in explicit matching.
 (Row 2) Knowledge Retrieval: For basic knowledge associations, the last token baseline suffers from low discriminability with indistinguishable confidence scores, whereas the query method maintains a high separation margin.
 (Row 3) Logical Reasoning: For complex logic such as ``The animal with $2+7$ lives" (implying a cat), the last token fails entirely, retrieving an irrelevant image due to its inability to process the arithmetic-to-visual reasoning chain.
 In contrast, the query method successfully performs implicit reasoning, correctly retrieving two distinct cat images.

 These empirical results indicate that MLLMs inherently possess the ability to leverage internal knowledge and logical reasoning for retrieval.
 The last token baseline, however, suffers from an information bottleneck, as it struggles to compress complex semantic information into a single static representation.
-In contrast, the query~\cite{metaquery} acts as a flexible aggregation mechanism, capturing global contextual information and producing more expressive representations for complex retrieval tasks.
+In contrast, a zero-initialized query yields meaningful, aligned semantic representations.
+The query~\cite{metaquery} acts as a flexible aggregation mechanism, capturing global contextual information and producing more expressive representations for complex retrieval tasks.

 Motivated by this insight, we propose \textbf{Shared Latent Queries (SLQ)}, a lightweight framework that empowers MLLMs into retrievers.
 Specifically, we introduce a set of learnable latent queries that are shared across image and text modalities, projecting both modalities into a unified embedding space.
 During training, we optimize only these learnable latent queries while freezing the backbone.
 Through the model's native causal attention mechanism, these learnable latent queries effectively elicit the MLLM's reasoning capabilities into compact embeddings.
 To rigorously validate these capabilities beyond superficial pattern matching, we construct the \textbf{Knowledge-Aware Reasoning Retrieval Benchmark (KARR-Bench)}, a diagnostic benchmark specifically designed to assess knowledge-aware reasoning capabilities.